BeckBusch/mmWave-HAR/Main/Shared Resources/readme.md

 # Main\Shared Resources\
 ## reduced_data.csv
-compressed and processed recording data that has yet to be augmented
+Our training data, that has been processed and compressed.
+This data is augmented to enlarge the dataset before training.